 As with most other activities in Iceland, puffin watching is best experienced as part of a group, and there are a few tours which offer the opportunity to go puffin watching as part of their packages.

-Puffin tour from Reykjavik
+Puffin Tour from Reykjavik

-Reyjavik Whale + Puffin watching tour
+Reyjavik Whale + Puffin Watching Tour

-RIB boat puffin tour from Reykjavik
+RIB Boat Puffin Tour from Reykjavik

-Puffin tour from Husavik
+Puffin Tour from Husavik

 Boat tours leaving from Heimaey are also a big tourist attraction, with one-hour trips that go around the island of Vestmannaeyjar.
-These tours go through five caves and do not advertise the puffin watching part of the tour, but sightings are commonplace nonetheless.
+These tours go through five caves and do not advertise puffin watching as part of the tour, but sightings are commonplace nonetheless.

 You can find all the Iceland puffin tours here and book with our partners.